Shanjiv/web_server_azure/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

-### Introduction
-For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.

 ### Getting Started
 1. Clone this repository